 Fairness For International Students

-In BC, as in most of Canada, international tuition fees are unregulated and can increase at any time, with no notice.
+In BC and most of Canada, international tuition fees are unregulated and can increase at any time, with no notice.
 Domestic student tuition fee increases are capped at 2% annually under the BC government’s Tuition Fee Limit Policy.
 Meanwhile, tuition fees for international students in BC are not covered in this policy and have increased by 64% since 2006 and by 594% since 1991.

 Due to government underfunding, institutions have come to depend on the revenue they receive from increasing fees for international students as a way of balancing their institution’s budgets.
-However, unpredictable fees make budgeting impossible, meaning some international students are forced to leave Canada before completing their studies.
+However, unpredictable fees makes budgeting impossible for individuals and families, meaning some international students are forced to leave Canada before completing their studies.
 These figures illustrate that while international university students only account for one fifth of BC university enrolment, they contribute almost half of BC universities’ tuition fee revenue.

 Reconciliation Through Education